-Crassula cornuta is a variable species lumped under Crassula deceptor, but in cultivation it often keep the original name to avoid confusion with C. deceptor which itself can be a very variable plant.
-C. cornuta usually has almost white leaves which are longer and more angular, while C. deceptor has rounded, grayer leaves.
-However, there is a series of transitional forms and it is almost impossible to tell them apart, so now they are all synonymized with C. deceptor.
+Crassula cornuta is a variable species lumped under Crassula deceptor.
+Still, it often keeps the original name in cultivation to avoid confusion with C. deceptor, which itself can be a very variable plant.
+C. cornuta usually has almost white leaves, which are longer and more angular, while C. deceptor has rounded, grayer leaves.
+However, there is a series of transitional forms, and it is almost impossible to tell them apart, so now they are all synonymized with C. deceptor.

 - Back to genus Crassula

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus